 For detailed information on applying for this program, including a guide to your compulsory portfolio submission, refer to the Master of Professional Psychology webpage.

 Admission is based on a competitive selection process.
-Applicants are required to submit a professional portfolio directly to the University, in addition to applying via UAC by Sunday 06 October 2019.
-This is an essential component of the application process, and will be used to select applicants to participate in a competitive interview process.
+Applicants are required to submit a professional portfolio with their UAC application.
+This is an essential component of the application process and will be used to select applicants to participate in a competitive interview process.

 Note: Initial feedback on applications and submitted portfolios will not be given to individual applicants throughout the admissions process.
 It is the responsibility of each individual applicant that all components are addressed, and applications and portfolios are lodged correctly, and by the final closing date.